-Throughout 5 years of the project until 2010, the company has donated books to over 1,700 schools throughout the country.
-The donation was over 1 Million books and worth more than THB150 Million.
+Throughout 6 years of the project until 2011, the company has donated books to over 2,400 schools throughout the country.
+The donation was over 1.4 Million books and worth more than THB220 Million.
 Furthermore, the company has participated by donating books and educational equipments to the Ministry of Education project's 'One Amphur, One Dream School' which supports academic materials to dream school in order to develop as model schools.

-Building Libraries for Schools in Need: The company donated bookshelves, educational equipments, and books to build libraries in many schools in Bangkok as well as other provinces.
-In 2010 alone, the company had renovated the libraries for seven schools across the country namely; Ban Nong Chang School, Kalasin; Ban Sri Mongkol School, Surin; Ban Nong Hong School, Petchburi; Ban Hua Hin School, Trang; Ban Chaiyaporn Mittrapap School, Udonthani; Ban Nong Sa Dao School, Nakhon Ratchasrima; and Wat Wang Gu La School, Supanburi.
+• Building Libraries for Schools in Need : The company donated bookshelves, educational equipments, and books to build libraries in many schools in Bangkok as well as other provinces.
+In 2011 alone, the company had renovated the libraries for seven schools across the country namely; Ban Sam Kha School in Lampang Province, Chao Por Luang Uppatum in Chiangmai Province, Ban Khlong Sam Ang in Sakeaw Province, Ban Ta Nuk School in Trad Province, Ban Non Koeng Chong Charoen School in Ubonratchathani Province, Ban Pak La Border Patrol Police School in Ubonratchathani Province.

 • Change for Kids Project : This project enables SE-ED customers and others to participate in the donation activity through donation box at all SE-ED Book Center branches or by the donation bank account.
-In the near future, this project will be operated under 'Thais Smarter Foundation (Khon Thai Keng Kheun Foundation)'.
+This project will be operated under 'Thais Smarter Foundation (Khon Thai Keng Kheun Foundation)'.
 Every penny of the donation is determined to organize activities that aim to develop proficiency, ability and life value of Thai people.
 We believe that this sustainable project will result in making Thai realizing their potential for this country.